 Sitelinks are Google search features, one of which Google has been adding over the years to the SERP.
 The tradeoff with these “features” is that more real estate is given to Google features and less to you to place on the SERP.

-Google features are:
+Other Google features

 Paid ads, featured snippets, image carousels, job packs, knowledge graph results, local packs, news carousels, ask boxes, related searches, shopping, sitelinks, and video carousels.